govsocial-org/govsocial-org.github.io/docs/building/fediblockhole.md

 !!!
 Note "A Couple of Notes"
     - Rate-limiting (either in our [Ingress](../mastodon/#ingress_1) or in the Mastodon API itself) makes running FediBlockHole on our instance a relatively slow operation, at least for an initial load.
 YMMV, but we recommend setting your `fediblockhole.cron.sync.schedule:` to a fairly lengthy interval (at least 2 hours) until you get a feel for how long a typical run takes in your environment.
     - FediBlockHole currently does **NOT** delete expired blocks i.e. if an existing block in your instance is no longer in a pulled list, it needs to be removed manually.
 We are planning to contribute code to the FediBlockProject to implement this feature.
+    - v1.0.0 of our Helm chart for FediBlockHole does not include ConfigMaps for the local file import functionality.
+This will be included in the next release.